 A gorgeous quilt is an investment in your sleep health

-After a long day, climbing under the perfect quilt is one of the best feelings in the world.
-Whether that’s a quilt that will keep you cosy and warm when the weather is cool, or a soft, light-weight quilt for security and comfort on warmer nights, you can be sure you’ll find the perfect fit.
+After a long day, climbing under a cosy quilt is one of the best feelings in the world.
+Whether that’s a quilt that will keep you warm when the weather is cool, or a soft, light-weight quilt for security and comfort on warmer nights, you can be sure you’ll find the perfect fit.

-We know that choosing a quilt is not always easy.
-However, finding a quilt to suit your personal preferences is an important investment in your sleep health.
-The characteristics of a quilt are often determined by the fill they are made up of – such as natural or synthetic fibres – and each type of fill comes with its own unique benefits.
-Find your perfect quilt fill with our guide below.
+We know that choosing a quilt isn’t always easy.
+However, taking the time to find a quilt to suit your personal preferences is an important investment in your sleep health.
+The characteristics of a quilt are often determined by the fill – and each type of fill comes with its own unique set of benefits.
+Find your perfect quilt with our go-to guide below.

 Down clusters grow under the outer protective layers of feathers and are resilient and fluffy with no quill, making them very effective insulators.
 As the down clusters trap air, they work together with your body temperature to keep you warm.
-Down is the most important element in a feather and down quilt as it is responsible for insulation and warmth.
-The higher the percentage of down content to feather, the softer, lighter, loftier and warmer it will be.
-Down is a three-dimensional cluster that is responsible for insulation and warmth achieved through a process called lofting.
 The down clusters expand and trap tiny pockets of air within their filaments to create thousands of insulating pockets, resulting in luxurious warmth, without the weight.

 Down quilts will be more durable than synthetic quilts which can mat and lump together over time as the down continues to re-loft and molds itself to the body.
 Down has the ability to breathe and dispel perspiration, reducing the clamminess often experienced with synthetic quilts.